 Submit requests for a new subject (prefix) on a memo signed by the dean/associate dean to wsu.curriculum@wsu.edu.
 Please include a rationale statement and a Classification of Instructional Programs (CIP) code.
-Codes can be found at https://nces.ed.gov/ipeds/cipcode
+Codes can be found through IPEDS.